Ebazhanov/b9lab-ethereum-developer-course/Module-13/FinalExamQuiz.md

 #### 3.13.
 What is the default visibility of state variables?
  - [ ] private: only the contract it is declared in can see it
- - [ ] internal: only the contract it is declared in and its child contracts can see it
+ - [x]* internal: only the contract it is declared in and its child contracts can see it
  - [ ] public: all can access it
+ *Functions are public by default

 FUNCTIONS
 ---------